HISTORY AND DEVELOPMENT.

 Minor on-going refinements and improvements have been made where possible which has led to a slightly different build process being incorporated into the new 'Malaysian Hardtop' (more on this later) which makes the hardtop a lot easier to DIY install, in fact the Malaysian hardtop has been specifically designed with DIY fitting in mind, and as a result should be easilly do-able for anyone with basic skills and a common sense approach.

 This article about hardtops wouldn't be complete without giving due credit to all previous hardtop customers who, in the true spirit of TVR, were effectively unpaid test drivers and a valuable part of the testing process.
 All of these TVR projects (which also includes the faired-in headlight covers) started out as experimental one-off's, and it is only with valuable feedback from the online TVR community that helps bring them to life and have wider appeal to other owners.

 Despite the modest production run and bespoke nature, replacement parts are available without excessive cost or having to buy a full kit.
-There's no need to worry about the unavailability of individual parts or being bent over a barrel - all items can be supplied individually if necessary - anything from the catches (which are standard off-the-shelf parts from Protex) and other hardware, to replacement fibreglass panels and Perspex windows which are hand made rather than outsourced.
+There's no need to worry about the unavailability of individual items or needing a tub of Vaseline for the bill - all parts can be supplied individually if necessary - anything from the catches (which are standard off-the-shelf parts from Protex) and other hardware, to replacement fibreglass panels and Perspex windows which are hand made rather than outsourced.

 The original version of the Chimaera hardtop was developed around 2008 and offered as a replacement to the original TVR fold-down canvas roof.
 Designed as a two-piece structure rather than a full one-piece hardtop, this allows the car to be driven with the centre targa panel removed individually, or as a full convertible with both panels detached.